We remain committed to changing our City so that it becomes the safest place to walk or ride a bike in North Carolina.

 Your donation drives the change.
 Will you join our supporters during our end of year giving campaign?
 Our goal is $60,000.
 Donate now.

 - Swag!
+We are raffling a $2400 electric cargo bike that some lucky donor will win!
 You give, you get a little something extra!
+In addition to the bike, we have extra incentives based on your donated amount.
 Show your AoB chops with branded gear from Rockgeist, Kitsbow, Oowee, and more!

 Here’s what the money does at Asheville on Bikes:

 - It teaches.
 Our education work creates new bike riders and teaches important life skills to middle school kids.
 We’ve been improving our program for more than 7 years, get rave reviews, and would like to grow to other campuses and student groups.